-In designing the AgentPolis framework, our aim was to provide a framework that provides maximum ready-to-use transport modelling functionality out of the box while offering enough flexibility to adapt to initially unforeseen requirements.
-A key tool for achieving this objective was the explicit separation between well-defined modelling abstractions, based on the multiagent conceptual model (see Section III), and concrete modelling elements for building specific application models.
-By requiring that any modelling element is an instance of one of the modelling abstractions, we enforce design and implementation decisions that promote interoperability among different elements and facilitate addition of new application-specific modelling elements.
+In designing the AgentPolis framework, our aim was to provide a framework that is not overly complex and that provides maximum ready-to-use functionality out of the box while offering enough flexibility to adapt to initially unforeseen requirements.
+A key tool for achieving this objective was the explicit separation between well-defined modelling abstractions, based on the multiagent conceptual model (see Section III), and concrete model elements for building specific application models.
+By requiring that any model element is an instance of some modelling abstraction, we enforce design and implementation decisions that ensure interoperability among different elements and facilitate addition of new application-specific model elements.

-The AgentPolis framework currently has eight modelling abstractions (see Figure 2) and several tens of modelling elements - these evolved through several iterations during which the abstractions were used to define concrete modelling elements that were, in turn, used to build specific simulation models.
+The AgentPolis framework currently has eight modelling abstractions (see Figure 2) and several tens of model elements - these evolved through several iterations during which the abstractions were used to define concrete model elements that were, in turn, used to build specific simulation models.

-In the rest of the section, we describe individual modelling abstractions along with the corresponding modelling elements.
+In the rest of the section, we describe individual modelling abstractions along with the corresponding model elements.
 Due to limited space, we omit some technical details and focus on the features that best convey the overall idea of the framework.
-Also note that due to circular dependencies between concepts and elements, we sometimes refer to concepts or elements that will only be defined later.
+Also note that due to circular dependencies among concepts and elements, sometimes references are made to concepts or elements that are only defined later.